Yamini2001/LeetCode-Solutions/README.md

 ## Maximise Spanning Tree Stability With Upgrades
 Return the maximum possible stability of any valid spanning tree.
 If it is impossible to connect all nodes, return -1.

+## Scramble String
+Given two strings s1 and s2 of the same length, return true if s2 is a scrambled string of s1, otherwise, return false.